haacked/haacked.com/_posts/2020/2020-09-28-azure-swap-with-warmup-aspnetcore.md

 curl -i https://mysite.example.com/statuscheck
 ```

 I tried running the swap manually from the Azure Portal and it gave a very unhelpful error message.
+First of all, the error message contains the following string:

+> `Cannot swap slots for site '{0}' because the application initialization in '{1}' slot either took too long or failed.`

-First of all, the error message contained the strings `{0}` and `{1}` in places that were clearly meant to hold more information.
-It appears someone forgot to pass parameters to `string.Format`.
+It looks like someone forgot to pass parameters to `string.Format`.

 Second, it mentioned a `Bad Request: 400` status code.